-All patients who completed a questionnaire told us that they had received enough information about their treatment, including the risks, different treatment options, the costs and after care services.
-They also told us staff listened to them during their appointment.
-All but one of the patients who completed a questionnaire confirmed that they always sign a consent form prior to receiving any treatment.
+All patients who completed a questionnaire told us that they had been given enough information about their treatment, including the risks, different treatment options, the costs and after care services.
+They also told us staff listened to them during their appointment and that they always sign a consent form prior to receiving any treatment.